Revisiting the Classics: On the Optical Colours of Novae as Standard Crayons: Results Discussion

 The $V$-band absolute magnitude at peak is plotted against $(B-V)_0$ in Figure~\ref{fig:bv_vs_MV}.
-The black line shows a best-fitting line, which has a significant non-zero slope (p-value of 0.04) for the colours measured at peak.
+The black line shows a best-fitting line, which has a significant non-zero slope (p-value of 0.0004) for the colours measured at peak.
 However, the non-zero slope is driven by the dust map sources, and is likely not be real, as novae in the lower left of this figure may suffer from overestimated $E(B-V)$ from the 2D dust maps.
 This will tend to decrease both the colour and the absolute magnitude for these novae at both peak and $t_2$.
 A fit made with only novae that have DIB-based $E(B-V)$ measurements is shown with the dotted black line, where the slope is much closer to zero.
 Without the dust map novae, the non-zero slope is no longer significant.
-The same is true if we remove those novae at $M_V < 10$, in which case the p-value increases to 0.2.

 In the above figures, we only search for correlations with $(B-V)_0$, but a similar analysis is carried out in the Appendix for $(V-R)_0$ and $(R-I)_0$.
 No significant correlations are found for these colour indices when excluding 2D dust map limits, similar to our above findings for $(B-V)_0$.
 With the bronze sample included, both colours have significant correlations with the reddening, as a result of the integrated map usage.